RockefellerArchiveCenter/fluxx_exporter/README.md

 This application logs to the console (stdout) as well as a file.
 By default, messages in the console are logged at the `INFO` level, while file logging logs all messages included in the `DEBUG` level to a file called `fluxx_exporter.debug.log` that is a sibling of the application executable.
 The logging level and log file name can be configured with the `FILE_LOG_LEVEL`, `CONSOLE_LOG_LEVEL` and `LOG_FILE` settings in `config.py`.

-## User Management

-This application currently does not require authentication, however the [Django Administration interface](http://localhost:8000/admin) (which allows configuration of Fluxx instances and S3 buckets) requires a login from a user with admin access.
-In the steps above, the superuser account that is created will provide access to this interface.

 ## Contributing